Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 Does climate matter for heat pumps?

-HVAC technician who has experience in your area before settling on a heat pump.
-If the equipment just isn’t right for your climate, you could have very high electric bills.
-Once the temperature sinks too low, it’s much harder for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
-This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.
+Heat pumps are most effective in warmer climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+We encourage you to consult with a ACE certified HVAC technician who has experience in your region before getting your heart set on a heat pump.
+If the equipment just isn’t right for your area, you could have extremely high electric bills.
+Once the temperature gets too low, it’s difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.

-How does a heat pump compare to a furnace?
+How does a heat pump stack up against a furnace?

-and is necessary for certain cooler climates.
-That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As unusual as it seems, during cold weather, a heat pump is intended to pull heat from the outside air and use it to warm the inside air.
-Although it may be too cool outside for comfort, there is still an adequate amount of heat for the heat pump to operate correctly, but at exceptionally low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be great during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+A furnace is a more robust heating system and is necessary for certain colder climates.
+That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit.
+As odd as it may sound, during cold weather, a heat pump is designed to pull heat from the outside air and use it to heat the inside air.
+Even when it feels cold outside, there is still plenty of available heat for the heat pump to function well, but at extremely low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may be great during the heating season for someone in Orlando, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
 If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-a complimentary in-home quote.
-We are available to answer any and all of your questions to ensure you choose the right option for your home.
+If you’re not sure which system would work best for you, call Service Experts Heating, Air Conditioning & Plumbing to schedule a complimentary in-home quote.
+We are happy to answer any and all of your questions to make sure you make the right decision for your home.